 Wood Frames

-Timeless and elegant, wood frames add warmth and character to any home.
-They require regular maintenance, including sealing or painting, to protect against warping and moisture damage.
-Properly cared-for wood frames offer unmatched beauty and a luxurious feel.
+Timeless wood frames add warmth and character, though they require regular sealing or painting to prevent warping and moisture damage.
+When properly maintained, they offer unmatched natural beauty.

 Vinyl Frames